Hi, I’m Dan Kuperstein, and welcome to ComplianceMINUTE.

 - Eliminates the cap on contributions to health FSA accounts

 - Raises the tax-free contribution limit to health savings accounts (HSAs) to match the out-of-pocket cost maximum on high deductible health plans (HDHPs) and adds other provisions to make HSAs more flexible.
-(See our BeneMINUTE video on Controlling Costs with HDHP and HRA).

 - Eliminates the ACA’s requirement that health insurance plans in the individual and small group markets offer insurance plans designated by four standard levels of coverage called the “metallic tiers” of coverage.